Manage Copy Through Project Workflows

 2. In the popup window, you’ll see all the added copy elements along with user selection fields for each task type.

-3. For each element, click the dropdown in the Copy Input and Copy Approval columns and select the appropriate users.
+3. For each element, select the dropdown in the Copy Input and Copy Approve columns and select the appropriate users.

 • Copy Input – the person who will fill in the content.

-• Copy Approval – the person who will review and approve the content.
+• Copy Approve – the person who will review and approve the content.

 4. Assign users for translation (if applicable):

-2. Assign users to Translation Input and Translation Approval from the respective dropdowns.
+2. Assign users to Translation Input and Translation Approve from the respective dropdowns.

 If you want to assign the same user to multiple elements quickly: